valeriansaliou/node-fast-ratelimit/README.md

   // Send message
   message.send();
 } else {
-  // consumeSync returned false since there's no more tokens available
+  // consumeSync returned false since there is no more tokens available
   // Silently discard message
 }
 ```